iljimae0418/CODEFORCES/README.md

 So if CF round 440, question A, then file will be cf440a.cpp All codes written in C++ for now

-2017 October~November: Solve A,B,C problems only
+2017 October~November: Solve A,B,C problems only (3 problems per day)

 By Luke Minsuk Kim